Last Updated September 7, 2022 at 12:55 PM

 What personal loans are available to veterans with bad credit?

 When you think of a personal loan, a variety of types likely come to mind, such as car loans, home loans or VA loans, which is a specific type of mortgage product.
-What you may have a hard time picturing are personal loans for veterans with bad credit, as traditionally, approval requires a superior track record in terms of credit history.
+What you may have a hard time picturing are personal loans for veterans with bad credit, as traditionally, approval requires a good track record in terms of credit history.

 Where else can veterans get financial help?